Acetone: Environmental effects

+Acetone occurs in the environment both naturally and from industrial origin.
+Acetone evaporates rapidly from water and soil and, once in the atmosphere, has a 22-day half-life.
+It is degraded by UV light primarily into methane and ethane.
+Consumption by microorganisms contributes to the dissipation of acetone in soil, animals, and waterways.

 EPA classification

 In 1995, the United States Environmental Protection Agency (EPA) removed acetone from the list of volatile organic compounds.
 The companies requesting the removal argued that it would "contribute to the achievement of several important environmental goals and would support EPA's pollution prevention efforts", and that acetone could be used as a substitute for several compounds that are listed as hazardous air pollutants (HAP) under section 112 of the Clean Air Act.
 In making its decision EPA conducted an extensive review of the available toxicity data on acetone, which was continued through the 2000s.
-It found that the evaluable "data are inadequate for an assessment of the human carcinogenic potential of acetone."
+It found that the evaluable "data are inadequate for an assessment of the human carcinogenic potential of acetone".